MicrosoftDocs/fabric-docs/docs/data-warehouse/security.md

 ### Workspace roles

 Workspace roles are used for development team collaboration within a workspace.
-Role assignment determines the actions available to the user and applies to all artifacts within the workspace.
+Role assignment determines the actions available to the user and applies to all items within the workspace.
-- For an overview of [!INCLUDE [product-name](../includes/product-name.md)] workspace roles, see [Roles in workspaces](../../roles-workspaces.md).
+- For an overview of [!INCLUDE [product-name](../includes/product-name.md)] workspace roles, see [Roles in workspaces](../get-started/roles-workspaces.md).
-- For instructions on assigning workspace roles, see [Give Workspace Access](../../get-started/give-access-workspaces.md).
+- For instructions on assigning workspace roles, see [Give Workspace Access](../get-started/give-access-workspaces.md).

-See [Workspace roles](workspace-roles.md) for details on the specific Warehouse capabilities provided through Workspace roles.
+See [Workspace roles in Fabric data warehousing](workspace-roles.md) for details on the specific Warehouse capabilities provided through Workspace roles.

-### Artifact permissions
+### Item permissions

-In contrast to workspace roles, which apply to all artifacts within a workspace, artifact permissions can be assigned directly to individual artifacts.
+In contrast to workspace roles, which apply to all items within a workspace, item permissions can be assigned directly to individual Warehouses.
 The user will receive the assigned permission on that single Warehouse.
-The primary purpose is for artifact permissions is to enable sharing for downstream consumption of the Warehouse.
+The primary purpose for these permissions is to enable sharing for downstream consumption of the Warehouse.

-See [Artifact permissions](artifact-permissions.md) for details on the specific permissions provided for warehouses.
+See [Item permissions](artifact-permissions.md) for details on the specific permissions provided for Warehouses.

 ### Object-level security

-Workspace roles and artifact permissions provide an easy way to assign coarse permissions to a user for the entire warehouse.
+Workspace roles and item permissions provide an easy way to assign coarse permissions to a user for the entire warehouse.
 However, in some casees, more granular permissions are needed for a user.
 To achieve this, standard T-SQL constructs can be used to provide specific permissions to users.

-See [SQL permissions](sql-granular-permissions.md) for details on the managing granular permissions in SQL.
+See [SQL granular permissions](sql-granular-permissions.md) for details on the managing granular permissions in SQL.

 ## Next steps